keerthanagurushankar/keerthanagurushankar.github.io/README.md

 I'm a Computer Science PhD student at Carnegie Mellon University, advised by [Mor Harchol-Balter](https://www.cs.cmu.edu/~harchol/).
 My current research focuses on scheduling jobs with deadlines.

+{% comment %}
-<> (In the past, I was a math undergrad, also at CMU!
+   In the past, I was a math undergrad, also at CMU!
 I really like research breadth and exploration.
-In the past, I have done some research in Information Theory, Neuroscience and Programming Languages.)
+In the past, I have done some research in Information Theory, Neuroscience and Programming Languages.
+{% endcomment %}

 ## Publications